-The NDHP budgeted \$276,666 to be expended for NDDOT motor pool/mileage costs for FFY 2022.
+The NDHP estimates \$240,000 to be expended for NDDOT motor pool/mileage costs for FFY 2023.
 MCSAP employees identify mileage traveled on their patrol vehicles to the MCSAP grant when applicable.
+This number also includes the anticipated mileage of patrol cars being driven during MCSAP overtime activities.

-FY 2022 Update per BIL funding......Public Outreach and Education, the NDHP will plan paid media for public outreach and education through advertising of CMV safety messages.
-The NDHP will budget \$2,000.00 per month (approximately \$24,000.00 total for FFY 2022) for advertising at local truck stops and restaurants around the state.
+Public Outreach and Education, the NDHP will plan paid media for public outreach and education through advertising of CMV safety messages.
+The NDHP will budget \$4166.67 per month (approximately \$50,000 total for FFY 2023) for advertising at local truck stops and restaurants around the state.
 Messaging would include NO-Zone awareness, human trafficking and seatbelt use in CMVs as examples.